-Today many test team leaders must continue to successfully ensure the quality of their applications under test (AUT) while dealing with the increased challenge of having some or even all of their team members located offshore.
-This article, part 1 of a two-part discussion, will take a look at the unique risks faced by a test lead when dealing with offshore teams, and how those risks can be mitigated.
+Today, many test team leaders must continue to successfully ensure the quality of their applications under test (AUT) while dealing with the increased challenge of having some or even all of their team members located offshore.
+This article, part 1 of a 2-part discussion, will take a look at the unique risks faced by a Test Lead when dealing with offshore teams, and how those risks can be mitigated.

 No matter the mix of domestic and offshore testers, there are certain risks which every testing team face.
 These include:

 - Testers are not skilled enough to write good test cases and find bugs

 - Testers don’t have the technical or business understanding to effectively analyze anomalies.